LioLex-2399/LioLex-2399/README.md

 ### Hi there 👋
+Hello, world!
+I am currently a student learning code!
+I know HTML, python, and CSS, and a little JS.
+- 😄 Pronouns: he/him
+- 🔭 I’m currently working on [this](https://replit.com/@A395382-leolex/A395382-LioLex)

 <!--
 **LioLex-2399/LioLex-2399** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...